apache/beam/playground/frontend/README.md

 deserializers, test mocks, constants for asset files, extracted Beam symbols for the editor, etc.

-All generated code is version-controlled, so after checkout the project is immediately runnable.
+All generated files are version-controlled, so after checkout the project is immediately runnable.
 However, after changes you may need to re-run code generation.

 ### Standard Dart Code Generator

-Most of the generated code is produced by running the standard Dart code generator.
+Most of the generated files are produced by running the standard Dart code generator.
 This only requires Flutter, but must be called on multiple locations.
 For convenience, run this single command: